OC Predatory Lending Defense Lawyers

 Predatory lending has been the centerpiece of the housing crisis, and many business experts believe it led to the collapse of the housing market.
 Recently, state and federal officials, as well as many district attorneys, have been attempting to seek out alleged predatory lenders.
 Following their arrest, convicted suspects are often overcharged.

 With your professional practice at risk and your reputation on the line, now is the time to call (714) 530-9690 and hire an Orange County criminal defense lawyer.
-Lawyers at Law Office of Michael L. Guisti have over 16 years of experience in real estate crime, and they are prepared to handle your case.
+Lawyers at Law Office of Michael L. Guisti have been handling real estate crime cases since 1999, and they are prepared to handle your case.

 Some professionals are shocked to discover they are facing charges of predatory lending.
 A common misconception holds that only large corporations can be involved in predatory lending; however, you can be charged with predatory lending whether you are part a large corporation or run an independent business.
 It's very important to know and understand that predatory lending laws apply to small lenders, independent real estate brokers, mortgage brokers, appraisers and even individuals.